bmrb-io/PyBMRB/README.md

 ### Chemical shift Histogram
-BMRB servers Nuclear Magnetic Resonance(NMR) community by providing high quality curated chemical shift data of various biologically important macro molecules like proteins and nucleic acids and small molecules like ligands , co-factors, small peptides and metabolites.
-Chemical shift distribution of an atom in an amino acid or nucleic acid helps us to understand the presence in a diverse  chemical environment.
+BMRB serves Nuclear Magnetic Resonance(NMR) community by providing high quality curated chemical shift data of various biologically important macro molecules like proteins and nucleic acids and small molecules like ligands , co-factors, small peptides and metabolites.
+Chemical shift distribution of an atom in an amino acid or nucleic acid helps us to understand its diverse chemical environment.
-Chemical shift histograms from a database like BMRB will help us to understand the biological nature and provides a priory probabilities for resonance assignments.
+Chemical shift histograms from a database like BMRB will help us to understand the biophysical nature bio-molecules and provides a priory probabilities for resonance assignments.

 #### Conditional Histogram